iterative/dvc.org/static/docs/commands-reference/add.md

 This is a standard DVC-file with only an `outs` entry.
 The checksum should correspond to an entry in the cache.

+> Note that the `meta` values above were entered manually for this example.
+Meta
+> values and `#` comments are not preserved when a DVC-file is overwritten with
-If user overwrites the `.dvc` file, comments and meta values are not preserved between multiple executions of `dvc add` command.
+> the `dvc add` command.

 ```dvc
 $ file .dvc/cache/d8/acabbfd4ee51c95da5d7628c7ef74b